-When the playful air faded from Clare's words, she continued in a more stern tone.
+When the playful air faded from Claire's words, she continued in a more stern tone.

 "So, I suppose this leaves you with two options.
 Either you can keep your wits at the small price of volunteering your loyalty to me, or I can just send you on another messy rampage to get whatever missions I have for you done.
 You can stay human and carry out your duty with caution, or become a monster and mindlessly slaughter anyone who stumbles in your way."

 She seemed to pout slightly when she spoke her next words.

 "I really do hope you'll choose the humane option.
 If I'm going to have a pet, I'd rather have a clever puppy than a rabid beast."

 Melissa clenched her eyes shut in guilt as a result of Claire's words.
 When she opened them again, she peered down to see her signature curved rapier lying on the forest floor just beside her red and white boots.
 Realizing there was only one way to stop this, she knelt on one bare knee to retrieve the blade.
 She then rose back to her feet, holding the weapon's handle in both hands, and carefully turned the deadly end toward herself.
 She aimed the sword at her own chest, intent on sacrificing herself so Claire wouldn't be able to cause more despair.

 The scheming noble's voice suddenly interrupted Melissa's tragic vigil in an almost taunting tone.

 "Ahh, I wouldn't do that if I were you, Melissa."